takasqr/eslint-plugin-regular-expression/README.md

 # eslint-plugin-regular-expression

+**Define ESLint rules using regular expressions**

 ## Overview

-The `eslint-plugin-regular-expression` is an ESLint plugin designed to help enforce custom patterns in your codebase.
-It allows you to ban or require specific patterns in identifiers and literals using regular expressions.
-This plugin is ideal for teams or projects with strict naming conventions or other coding patterns that need to be consistently enforced across a project.
+`eslint-plugin-regular-expression` is an ESLint plugin that enables rule definitions using regular expressions.
+It allows you to specify **banned** or **required** patterns for variable names, function names, string literals, and more.
+You can enforce naming conventions, eliminate unsafe strings, and maintain consistent code styles using just regular expressions.

+It’s ideal for teams and projects that require fine-grained control over code patterns and strict structure.

 ## Features

-- Ban specific patterns: You can define patterns to ban in variable names, function names, literals, or any identifiers within your code.
+* **Banned Patterns**: You can ban specific patterns in variable names, function names, literals, etc., using regular expressions.
-- Require specific patterns: You can also enforce that certain patterns are always present in identifiers or literals.
+* **Required Patterns**: You can enforce that identifiers or literals match certain regular expression patterns.

 ## Installation

-To install the plugin, run:
+Install with the following command:

 ```bash
 npm i eslint eslint-plugin-regular-expression -D